Maplewarrior/02807_final_project/README.md

 ### (Optional) Using prebuilt models and indices
 > [!WARNING]
 > Be aware that the models are large which means that running the experiments on the CPU will still require a bit of memory.
-We are not able to load all the models on a Surface Laptop 3 with 8 GB RAM and an `Intel(R) Core(TM) i5-1035G7 CPU @ 1.20GHz`
+We are not able to load all the models on a Surface Laptop 3 with 8 GB RAM and an `Intel(R) Core(TM) i5-1035G7 CPU @ 1.20GHz`.
+Even with prebuilt data

 As building the models and indices can be very time-consuming, especially on a CPU, we have precomputed these and uploaded them to [Google Drive](https://drive.google.com/drive/folders/13jPojmVvgFjntUt7AwJRSBcBQxO_-FxV).
 Models should be placed in models/pickled_models and indices should be placed in indexes with subfolders as shown below: